Why not having trickle vents could be more serious than you think

 Anyone who's ever found a mould hotspot in their home, or become frustrated with a sweating toilet will understand the importance of home ventilation.

-And while measures such as house burping can allow bursts of fresh air in, they are reliant on you remembering to do so, which is where the benefits of trickle vents start to reveal themself.
+However, while good extraction and measures such as house burping can allow bursts of fresh air in, they are reliant on you remembering to do so, which is where the benefits of trickle vents start to reveal themself.

 “Trickle vents help improve ventilation by allowing a “trickle” of air to circulate, preventing indoor air from becoming stagnant while reducing moisture build-up from the air that can cause mould," says Anthony Threlfall.